CBD Explained: Full Spectrum vs. Broad Spectrum vs. CBD Isolate

 Despite containing trace amounts of THC, full-spectrum CBD is legal.
 This is because the legal status of CBD is based on its source, the hemp plant.

 By law, hemp must contain 0.3% or less of THC.
-This small amount is not high enough to cause intoxication, which is why hemp was made federally legal in the United States by the 2018 Farm Bill.
+This small amount is not high enough to cause intoxication (for most consumers), which is why hemp was made federally legal in the United States by the 2018 Farm Bill.

 Broad Spectrum CBD

 Full spectrum vs broad spectrum are extracted differently, broad-spectrum CBD extract is the same as full-spectrum, but with one key difference: zero THC.
 It’s made by removing THC from full-spectrum extract or combining pure CBD with other cannabinoids, terpenes, and flavonoids.

 Although the amount of THC present in full-spectrum CBD extract is already minimal, it can pose a problem in two cases.

 On one hand, some employees have to pass marijuana drug tests which look for the presence of THC in your system.
 If you use a full-spectrum CBD product, it’s possible to test positive on these tests.

 On the other hand, some people are so highly sensitive to the effects of THC that even the lower doses present in full-spectrum CBD products are enough to cause psychoactive effects and other negative reactions.
 That’s why just to make sure, it’s better to get some medical advice before starting using broad spectrum CBD products like oil or capsules.

 When trying to decide between the potential benefits of full spectrum vs broad spectrum CBD, the important thing to remember is that broad-spectrum CBD extract offers similar health benefits as full-spectrum products but without any of the potential risks of THC.